NVIDIA/nim-deploy/cloud-service-providers/azure/aks/setup/README.md

-# Setup AKS
+# Setup Azure Kubernetes Service (AKS)

-The keys to create AKS for NIM is to create proper GPU nodepool.
-Details are in the following table.
+The keys to create Azure Kubernetes Service (AKS) for NIM is to create proper GPU nodepool.
+The following steps guide you how to find it.

 ## Connect to Azure